-In the compliance testing, a SigMa script is created for Server Configuration for Bell and the details are captured below.
+In the compliance testing, a SigMa script is created for Server Configuration for Cogeco and its details are captured below.

 7.2.7.
-Configure Server Configuration - Session Manager
+Configure Server Configuration - Avaya Aura® Session Manager

 The Server Configuration screen contains four tabs: General, Authentication, Heartbeat, and Advanced.
-Together, these tabs allow administrator to configure and manage various SIP call server-specific parameters such as UDP port assignment, IP Server type, heartbeat signaling parameters and some advanced options.
-From the menu on the left-hand side, select Global Profiles → Server Configuration → Add.
+Together, these tabs allow an administrator to configure and manage various SIP call server-specific parameters such as UDP port assignment, IP Server type, heartbeat signaling parameters and some advanced options.

+From the menu on the left-hand side, select Global Profiles \rightarrow Server Configuration \rightarrow Add.